 This list compiles all officer-involved shootings in Colorado since Jan.
 1, 2019.
 For the purposes of this list, an officer-involved shooting is defined as an incident where a police officer and/or suspect discharge a firearm.

-There have been 19 officer-involved shootings in Colorado in 2019.
-Eleven people have been killed in those shootings.
+There have been 26 officer-involved shootings in Colorado in 2019.
+Sixteen people have been killed in those shootings.

 March 11 — A man shot by Lakewood police died after a chase.
-Police say they shot the man, Anthony Montoya, 51, after responding to reports of shots at a home near the Sanderson Creek area.
-Police say Montoya led them on a small chase, during which he was shot, crashed a car into several homes and was later pronounced dead after being transported to the hospital.
+According to police, officers shot the man, identified as 51-year-old Anthony Montoya, after responding to reports of shots at a home near the Sanderson Creek area.
+Police said Montoya led them on a short chase, during which he was shot.
+He crashed a car into several homes and was later pronounced dead at a hospital.

 March 4 — An Aurora police officer shot and killed a man wielding a machete at an apartment building.
 A spokesperson said officers responded to reports of a possible hostage situation just before 9 a.m. near the intersection of Dallas Street and 22nd Avenue.
 An officer shot the suspect, identified by the Adam's County Coroner's Office as Shamikle Jackson, 22, who was transported to a hospital where he later died.
 No officers were injured.